andrearcaina/fafnir/docs/architecture.md

 | **grafana**    | Metrics visualization and dashboards           | 3000 (dev only) | Monitoring UI    |

 ### Data Flow
 Below is the ideal data flow for the application.
-A concept drawing will be added later.
-For authentication data flow, check the [Authentication Guide](./authentication.md).
+It will be updated when NATS is implemented.
 1. Client → asks API Gateway for data
 2. API Gateway → routes request to appropriate service
 3. Services → interacts with their own PostgreSQL database